 8 Films To Watch On Netflix This Easter Weekend, Because It's The Perfect Time For A Movie Marathon

-Easter is all about catching with friends and family, and it's also a great opportunity to catch up on the films you wanted to watch but haven't had the time to.
-Everyone's off work, and you have the whole extended weekend to relax with your loved ones.
+Easter is all about springtime, rebirths and catching up with loved ones friends and family, and it's also a great opportunity to catch up on even more the films.
+Although, for many, working and studying from home has become the norm, it’s time to put your work firmly aside.
 But once the chocolate eggs have been devoured and all the arguments about Sunday roast have cooled down, there's nothing better to do than plonk yourself in front of the television (or laptop) and having a movie marathon.
-So here are the films to watch over the Easter weekend.
+So here are the films and TV shows to watch over the Easter weekend.

 With the gargantuan amount of choice that streaming services now offer, it can actually be a little overwhelming deciding on a film.
 You can end up spending half your time sifting through pages of options before giving up and rewatching the same film for the hundredth time.
 To save yourself from scrolling, watching hundreds of trailers and, of course, the family squabbles, here's a list of some great movies to get stuck into over the Easter weekend.